¨You never travel alone. The world is full of friends waiting to know you.¨

 I also love traveling independently.
-I have spent approximately the same amount of time traveling alone as part of a group since 2011.
-It is great to have the freedom to leave someplace if it is not as compelling as anticipated or conversely to spend more time if someplace is especially interesting.
+I have spent approximately the same amount of time traveling alone as participating in group travel since 2011.
+It is great to have the freedom to leave someplace if it is not as compelling as anticipated or to spend more time if someplace is especially interesting.

 I particularly enjoy spending time alone in large cities.
 Most of the time, I visit cities alone for one to two weeks.
 Cities for me are exceptionally well suited to independent travel.
-I usually stay in a hotel, in or near the center of the City so that I can quickly get around by walking, public transport, or short taxi rides.
-One of my favorite experiences is just looking out the window and seeing the different architecture, streetscapes, etc. in various cities around the world.
+I usually stay in a hotel, in or near the center of the City, to quickly get around by walking, public transport, or short taxi rides.
+One of my favorite experiences is just looking out the window and seeing the different architecture, streetscapes, etc., in various cities worldwide.
 Each city looks and feels unique to me.

 Why I Love Independent Travel

 I love independent traveling because I can spend as much time as I want: